stefanofa/awesome/TOPICS.md

 ## electron

 *   [webadderall/Recordly](https://github.com/webadderall/Recordly) - The open-source screen recorder and editor for professional product videos, demos, and tutorials.
+Add auto-zooms, webcam overlays, cursor animations and more to your recordings.

 *   [siddharthvaddem/openscreen](https://github.com/siddharthvaddem/openscreen) - Create stunning demos for free.
 Open-source, no subscriptions, no watermarks, and free for commercial use.
 An alternative to Screen Studio.